- Executive MBA (Entrepreneurship) University of Missouri-Kansas City, 2008 (Beta Gamma Sigma honorary)

 Progressive responsibilities from facility mechanical system design (HVAC, controls, plumbing, specialty piping systems, fire protection), on-site field construction inspectio, project management, client relationship coordination and program management.

-- National/Missouri Society of Professional Engineers member, 1989 – Present: Named NSPE Fellow for organization, civic and community involvement and career achievement.
+- National/Nebraska and Missouri Society of Professional Engineers member, 1989 – Present: Named NSPE Fellow for organization, civic and community involvement and career achievement.
 Volunteered and held various roles at chapter, state and national levels.

 - Full Employment Council Executive Board/Workforce Investment Board member, 2006 - 2013: Served as Vice Chair; lead Operations Committee; served on Budget & Finance, Youth, and Green Jobs committees.